SCIM (System for Cross-domain Identity Management) Integration

 Step 1: Enable SCIM in Harvey

-- Select a default role for users who are not included in any mapped group.
+- Select a default role for users not included in any mapped group

-- Copy the SCIM URL and SCIM token.
-You will use these in your identity provider.
+- Copy the SCIM URL and SCIM token (used in your IdP)

 Step 2: Connect with Identity Provider